L1ghtYagami/Getting-and-cleaning-data-course-project/README.md

 -   `tidy_df`

     The tidy `data.frame` variable returned by `run_analysis()` function.
-This is then converted from `dat.frame` to `matrix` to store it as a text file.
+This is then converted from `data.frame` to `matrix` to store it as a text file.